-To address these challenges, foresighted legislators included United States Institute of Peace Act in Title XVII of the Defense Authorization Act of 1985, creating an independent, nonprofit, national institute to "promote international peace and the resolution of conflicts among the nations and peoples of the world without recourse to violence."
-The bill responded to "the deep public need for the Nation to develop a full range of effective options, in addition to armed capacity, that can leash international violence and manage international conflict."
+The United States Institute of Peace Act, signed by President Reagan in 1984 as part of Title XVII of the Defense Authorization Act of 1985, created the Institute to “promote international peace and the resolution of conﬂicts among the nations and peoples of the world without recourse to violence.”
+The USIP Act responded to “the deep public need for the Nation to develop a full range of effective options, in addition to armed capacity, that can leash international violence and manage international conﬂict.”

 II.
 Organizational Goals

 To further our mission of preventing and resolving violent conflict, USIP will pursue four major goals over the next three years:

 1.)
 Reduce violent conflict in specific conflict zones through the focused application of USIP expertise, resources and approaches.